kgurchiek/Minecraft-Server-Scanner-Discord-Bot/README.md

 Put the bot's token and client id from the [Discord Developer Portal](https://discord.com/developers) into config.json, as well as a client id and secret from the [Twitch Developer Console](https://dev.twitch.tv/console/apps) for streamsniping.

 You'll need Node.js version v18 or later to run the bot.
 Run `node deploy-commands.js` in your terminal before running the bot to register the slash commands, otherwise they won't show up in Discord.
-You'll also need to install the maxmind and discord.js v14 packages to run the bot with the command: `npm i maxmind discord.js`.
+You'll also need to install the maxmind, discord.js v14 packages and axios to run the bot with the command: `npm i maxmind discord.js axios`.
 Once everything is set up, run `node index.js` to start the bot.
 Each command will be loaded, and "\[Bot\]" will be logged when it's ready.

 > [!WARNING]
 > Don't forget to give the Discord bot the `bot` and `applications.commands` permissions in the URL generator.